Spacetoon: Ukraine

-On 31 December 2009, the Ukrainian kids channel, Malyatko TV (Ukrainian: Малятко TV), has changed its logo and its name to Spacetoon Malyatko (Ukrainian: Spacetoon Малятко) at midnight.
-The differences is that there are Christmas variants of the 10 planets and their theme songs.
+On 31 December 2009, the Ukrainian kids channel, Malyatko TV (Ukrainian: Малятко TV), changed its logo and its name to Spacetoon Malyatko (Ukrainian: Spacetoon Малятко) at midnight.
+The differences is that there were Christmas variants of the 10 planets and their theme songs.
 The shows also were dubbed in Ukrainian.

 On 25 March 2010, Spacetoon Malyatko changed its name to Malyatko TV.
 The reason for the termination of cooperation was failure of partners to fulfill their obligations.

+On 16 June 2023, Malyatko TV abruptly ceased broadcasting digitally, shortly after on 1 July, satellite and OTT platforms ceased broadcasting.

+On 14 September 2023, the relevant Ukrainian authorities canceled the station's permit to broadcast.
+The primary reason provided was the station's lack of ability to pay for the broadcast fees.
+Malyatko TV was subsequently fined on 9 May 2024 for an unknown amount, for an unscheduled broadcast interruption.

 Turkey

 On 26 June 2024, It was announced that Spacetoon International plans to launch its TV channel, Spacetoon Go app, and Spacetoon Pictures for theatrical releases in Turkey.

 Spacetoon Go app was released on Google Play on 12 December 2024, then it released on App Store on 30 December 2024, with a different interface compared to the Arabic feed.

 On 13 January 2025, the channel started its test broadcast silently on Türksat 4A.
-It is launched on D-Smart on 16 January 2025, and Turkcell TV+ on 21 January 2025, and S Sport Plus on 22 January 2025, and Tivibu on 7 May 2025, and Digiturk on 4 June 2025, and KabloTV.
+It is launched on D-Smart on 16 January 2025, and Turkcell TV+ on 21 January 2025, and S Sport Plus on 22 January 2025, and Tivibu on 7 May 2025, and Digiturk and KabloTV on 4 June 2025.
 It officially launched on 19 May 2025.

 It is the first feed that uses high-definition, and has updated graphics and different idents for the third identity.
 It is also the only feed that doesn't include History Planet since its removal from the Arabic feed in March 2013.